Poragon/PoraComp/FAQ.md

 Q: The beserker won't take any damage!

 A: The beserker has a cut armor value of *150* at full health.
 Bash is lower, but also pretty high.
 As the beserkers' health goes down its armor will too, so chip away at it with a non bash/cut/pierce damage first (eg. fire) to get it within killing range.
-Also be careful of its screams.
+Also be when its roars.

 Q: Zombie's suddenly are moving faster/I'm moving slower/Everything is screwed